 - Please apply to the communications team at NICE for permission if you would like to publish presentations given by NICE staff on your website or in a conference programme, as the material may be subject to copyright.

 - Please do send any feedback on the speaker to firstname.lastname@example.org as this helps improve the service for other users.
 You may submit any feedback in confidence if you wish.

 We take part in a number of health and social care exhibitions and conferences throughout the year.
 Each event gives us the chance to meet frontline users of NICE guidance and standards face-to-face, to talk to our key audiences about what we do, and to take on board valued feedback on our work programmes.

 These are the events that NICE will be attending in the forthcoming months.
 If you are planning to attend any of these events why not visit our stand and find out more about what we do and how you can get involved.

-Come along to the NICE stand to find out how we can support your work promoting and improving public health.
+Come to the NICE stand to find out what practical advice, guidance and support we can offer you.

-Visit the NICE stand to find out about the latest resources we have produced to support your work.
+Visit the NICE stand to learn about the latest guidance and support tools we have produced in your area of nursing.

 Health and care integration is at the heart of the Health+Care conference, and will examine what the future looks like for delegates, their organisations and the people they care for, while also providing them with the tools and information needed to deliver high quality care.